 Type: DSLR | Sensor: Full frame | Megapixels: 30.4MP | Screen: 3.0in fixed touchscreen, 1,620,000 dots | Viewfinder: Optical | Max burst speed: 7fps | Max video resolution: 4K | User level: Professional

-The EOS 5D Mark IV’s sports Canon's latest-generation sensor, advanced metering system and 61-point autofocus module.
+The Canon EOS 5D Mark IV sports a 30 megapixel sensor, advanced metering system and 61-point autofocus module.
 Live view autofocus is also excellent, thanks to Canon's Dual Pixel CMOS AF system.
 Weather-seals are also improved, while a new touchscreen speeds you through menu choices, and Wi-Fi, NFC and GPS have all been added.
 It may not quite be the best 4K camera, thanks to a heavy crop factor and the somewhat inefficient Motion JPEG format, but the 5D Mark IV still produces excellent results when it comes to video.
 Image quality is unquestionably great, with high-ISO images managing to be more detailed than those from the EOS 6D yet equally free from noise.
 While it lacks the second card slot, the Canon EOS R is otherwise a mirrorless version of the 5D Mark IV.
 The biggest problem for the EOS 5D Mark IV is the Nikon D850 (above)!
 The D850 is better in just about every respect (barring live view autofocus).

 A tough DSLR with real finesse under its thick skin